-BID/ISSUE OPENS ON [●]day, [●], 2023 BID/ISSUE CLOSE ON [●]day, [●], 2023
+BID/ISSUE OPENS ON Friday, September 08, 2023 BID/ISSUE CLOSE ON Tuesday, September 12, 2023

-\Our Company may, in consultation with the Book Running Lead Manager, consider participation by Anchor Investors.
-The Anchor Investor Bid/ Issue Period will be one Working Day prior to the Bid/ Issue Opening Date in accordance with the SEBI ICDR Regulations.
+Our Company, in consultation with the Book Running Lead Manager, considered participation by Anchor Investors.
+The Anchor Investor Bid/ Issue Period was one Working Day prior to the Bid/ Issue Opening Date in accordance with the SEBI ICDR Regulations.